Nov 29

 Khashae (Shae) Jackson, BA (she/hers)

 Shae’s interest in reproductive rights and abortion access began to flourish after her own activism while attending Spelman College in Atlanta, GA.
-She has lobbied for the passing of the Each Woman Act and created campus events that centered on storytelling and anecdotal activism in order to destigmatize abortion.
-After earning her B.A. in Sociology and Comparative Women’s Studies, Shae worked for an independent abortion clinic for three years as the Front Desk Supervisor and cross-trained as a health educator.
+She has lobbied for the passing of the Each Woman Act and created campus events that centered on storytelling and anecdotal activism to de-stigmatize abortion.
+After earning her B.A. in Sociology and Comparative Women’s Studies, Shae worked for an independent abortion clinic for three years as the Front Desk Supervisor and cross-trained as a Health Educator.
 During her time, she provided compassionate counseling on sexual health, logistical support to seven other departments in the clinic, and influenced a more equitable environment for LGBTQ+ patients.
-In 2021, Shae joined RHAP as their new Organizing and Communications Associate in hopes to further dismantle stigma on sexual/reproductive health and increase knowledge of abortion care.
-You can find Shae assisting with RHAP’s social media platforms, organizing the Reproductive Health Access Network or binging American Horror Story.
+Shae joined RHAP as their new Associate and has taken on the role as Manager of Organizing and Advocacy in hopes to further dismantle stigma on sexual/reproductive health and increase knowledge of abortion care.
+You can find Shae leading the Network Team and RHAP’s organizing efforts or managing her flourishing business that offers Abortion Guides, KEJ Services.

 Zoe began her interest in public health, specifically pertaining to women’s and reproductive health, during her academic career at NYU.
 Zoe received a BA in Political Science with a minor in Gender & Sexuality Studies.
 Following the completion of her degree, Zoe began her career as a coordinator of health services at a children’s nonprofit.
 From there, she spent two years with NYC’s Test & Trace Corp as a Community Engagement Specialist.
 During that time, she conducted field outreach to communities most affected by COVID-19, ensuring her clients’ health and providing them with critical resources.
 With her deep commitment to health care equity and justice, Zoe joined the Reproductive Health Access Project to join the mission to make sexual and reproductive health care accessible to all.